BestTimesToVisit.com Logo

 Moto-taxis, or 'boda-boda', are ubiquitous in Kigali.
 They're a quick and affordable way to navigate traffic, especially for shorter distances.
 Negotiate the fare beforehand, as prices aren't always fixed.

 Tip:Always negotiate the price before you get on.
 Insist on helmets for both rider and passenger.
-Download the SafeBoda app for a safer, more regulated experience with cashless payment options.
-Be aware of scams; stick to reputable services and avoid riding at night in less populated areas.
+Use reputable apps like SafeBoda or other local apps for safer rides.
+Avoid riding at night in less-populated areas.

 Bus